wallabag/doc/en/admin/installation/virtualhosts.md

 </VirtualHost>
 ```

-Note for Apache 2.4, in the section
-&lt;Directory /var/www/wallabag/web&gt; you have to replace the
+For Apache 2.4, in the section `<Directory /var/www/wallabag/web >` you have to replace the directives :
-directives :

 ```apache
 AllowOverride None